DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Receivable/Customer-remittance.md

 - One import file creates one customer payment journal.
 Each line in the import file creates one line in the customer payment journal.
 - Options per legal entity:
     - Automatically post created customer payment journal
-    - Create prepayment. ** If the Method of payment's Settle transaction is set to _Yes_:
+    - Create prepayment.
-        - If an invoice can't be settled and automatic settlement is set to _Yes_, standard automatic settlement is used to settle open invoice(s) for the customer
-        - If an invoice can't be settled and automatic settlement is set to _No_ - option to create customer payment journal line as prepayment
+        - When set to _Yes_ and an invoice isn't settled, the payment journal line will be created as a prepayment.
+        - When set to _No_ and an invoice isn't settled, check if automatic settlement is allowed.
+            - Automatic settlement allowed: Feature will apply automatic settlement
+            - Automatic settlement not allowed: Payment journal line will be created without settling an invoice, and not created as prepayment.
     - Ability to attach original import file to created customer payment journal
 - Options per methods of payment:
     - If D365 customer account can't be found, option to use an Error customer account.